Czech Motorcycle Brands

 Jawa Logo

-The founder of the company in 1929 was František Janeček, whose factory was originally engaged in the production of weapons.
-His first motorcycle was a licensed unit from Wanderer, a German manufacturer.
-The combination of the owner’s name and the German company created the abbreviation, which became the name of the model line of Czech motorcycles – Jawa and the leading brand of the country, popular in the 20th century.
-But already in 1937, the company produced its model – 100cc Jawa-Robot, developed by the then young designer Josef Josef.
-Just two years later, just before the war, the plant produced a historical model for it, which became the prototype for all the post-war motorcycles of the company, which brought it worldwide fame.
-In 2017, the legendary brand received a second life.
-The Indian Mahindra bought the rights to its production.
+The founder of the company in 1929 was František Janeczek, whose factory was originally engaged in the production of weapons.
+His first motorcycle was a licensed unit of the German manufacturer Wanderer.
+The combination of the owner’s surname and the German company created an abbreviation that became the name of the model range of Czech motorcycles – Jawa and the country’s leading brand popular in the twentieth century.
+But in 1937, the company had already released its own model – the 100-cubic-inch Jawa-Robot, developed by the then-young designer Josef Josef.
+Just two years later, just before the war, the factory produced a historic model for him, which became the prototype for all post-war motorcycles of the company that brought it world fame.
+In 2017, the legendary brand got a second life.
+The rights to its production were bought out by the Indian Mahindra.

-The brand’s emblem has not changed for almost the entire period of its existence.
-Its red color, typical for all motorcycle models of this brand, is well known to amateurs and professional motorcyclists.
-The internal space of the emblem oval is visually divided in half.
-The brand name occupies the upper half – Jawa, the lower half is a stylized image of the wings and wheels in the center, from which they emerge.
-Everything is simple and concise, but the main thing is very memorable.
+The emblem of the brand has not changed for almost all the time of its existence.
+Its red color, characteristic of all models of motorcycles of this brand, is well known to amateurs and professional motorcyclists.
+The inner space of the emblem oval is visually divided in half.
+The upper half is occupied by the name of the brand – Jawa, and the lower half – is a stylized image of wings and wheels in the center, from which they emerge.
+Everything is simple and laconic, but the main thing is very memorable.
 Speed, movement – everything is in one common rhythm.

 Blata